 Advanced Tariff Filtering

-Some markets, such as California, have many tariffs to choose from.
-Customers in these markets should consider using their experience and expertise when faced with longer lists.
-We will cover some special use cases that require slightly more advanced filtering techniques.
+Some markets, such as California, offer numerous tariffs to choose from.
+Customers in these markets should leverage their experience and expertise when navigating longer lists.
+This guide covers special use cases that require more advanced filtering techniques.

 Filtering Tariffs with Additional Eligibility Requirements

-Some utilities require customers to switch to a different tariff when they move to solar or have tariffs only open to customers with an electric vehicle.
+Some utilities require customers to switch to different tariffs when they adopt solar or offer tariffs exclusively for customers with electric vehicles.
 Arcadia captures these additional eligibility criteria in the tariff properties collection, specifically in properties with a propertyType of APPLICABILITY.

-These are the three arguments you need to provide when using the Tariff endpoint to filter by eligibility:
+You need to provide three arguments when using the Tariff endpoint to filter by eligibility:

 See an example in this recipe card:

-For an Electric Vehicle or EV case, you would supply the parameter hasElectricVehicle=true instead of solarPvEligible=true.
+For an Electric Vehicle (EV) case, you would supply the parameter hasElectricVehicle=true instead of solarPvEligible=true.

 Filtering Tariffs Based on Rate Characteristics

-Occasionally, you might want to retrieve a list of tariffs that include rates with a specific characteristic, such as ones that vary by Time of Use.
-We support the following explicit parameters that you can filter on:
+Occasionally, you might want to retrieve tariffs that include rates with specific characteristics, such as ones that vary by Time of Use.
+We support the following explicit parameters for filtering:

-Here is an example request for currently effective and open California C&I tariffs with a Direct Access component:
+Here is an example request for currently effective and open California Commercial & Industrial (C&I) tariffs with a Direct Access component:

-The response will return a list of Direct Access tariffs where hasContractedRates is equal to true.
-We’ve also included the fields=ext parameter in this request because hasContractedRates is an extended field.
+The response will return a list of Direct Access tariffs where hasContractedRates equals true.
+We've also included the fields=ext parameter in this request because hasContractedRates is an extended field.

-If you execute the same request, but add populateProperties=true, we will be able to explicitly see the Direct Access component.
+If you execute the same request but add populateProperties=true, you can explicitly see the Direct Access component.

 You can learn more in our Tariffs API documentation.